jonthorell/PirateIsland/README.md

 As far as deployment to heroku is concerned, it does not hurt to have them there.
 See further under deployment.

-# Flowcharts and discussion of game-logic

-To be added

 # Technologies used

 Python